-- An unmanned aircraft fitted with a camera must not be flown within 150m of a congested area or large group of people, such as a sporting event or concert.
+- An unmanned aircraft fitted with a camera must not be flown within 150m of a congested area or large groups of people, such as a sporting event or concert.

 We at Ashburnham are now proud to announce that we can cover the use of drones and UAVs (unmanned aerial vehicles) for photography and videography use.